 Whilst a lot of martial art schools place the glorification of an individual at the centre of the school, we place the style at the centre of the school.
-We are all here to teach and learn from one another as equals, proving that mutual respect is achievable without hierarchy, coloured belts or shouting at people.
+We are all here to teach and learn from one another as equals.

 Our approach is not for everyone as we operate in a very relaxed way that allows people to take responsibility for themselves.
 Whilst coloured belts, certificates and trophies may play a cultural role in some martial arts they have no place in traditional kung fu.
 It's the practice of the art that is important, as an expression and progression of the self.
 White Crane only really exists when someone is actually doing it, and we are here to keep it alive by doing just that.